fstnetwork/module-api/API_Reference/Campaign/getAllCampaignInfo.md

           - **`description`** \<String!>
             - The campaign stage description.
           - **`sold`** \<String>
             - Amount of Smart Token/Voucher have sold.
+The format is Decimaled Number.
         - **`transactionHash`** \<String!>
           - Transaction hash of the campaign.
         - **`createdTime`** \<String!>